 file.
 You can use a different JNDI name for the database driver

-if you change the coded name in the ~/javadkee/config
+if you change the coded name in the ~/javadkee/config file.

 Before you deploy the J2EE application, it is a good idea to verify that the bean and application client code is compliant with the J2EE specification.